KOSASIH/stable-pi-core/README.md

 ## Project Overview

-**stable-pi-core** is the foundational repository for the Stabzer project, aimed at establishing Pi Coin as a stablecoin pegged to a value of $314.159.
+**stable-pi-core** is the foundational repository for the Stabzer project, aimed at establishing Pi Coin as a stablecoin pegged to a value of $314159 (Three hundred fourteen thousand one hundred fifty-nine).
 This project leverages advanced blockchain technology, dynamic supply management, and decentralized governance to create a secure and reliable digital currency.

 ## Features